MaureenMurugi/yolo/explanation.md

 ## Docker Image Tag Naming

 > I have used the naming convention to be first, ip-clientv1.0.0 but on the final image it reads frontend-ip2v1.0.1 - this convention is because it is a bug tagging that is why I have not written it as v2.0.0

+## Set up the environment by provisioning a vagrant virtual machine

+> The vagrant virtual machine that is used in the project is geerlingguy/ubuntu2004.
+> I have used vagrant to provision the ansible playbooks, which in turn, install docker, clone the project from github.
+> The command to run the vagrant is ```vagrant up ```

+## Ansible Roles

+> Since ansible roles are re-usable, I have implemented them in gitinstall and install docker.
+> Within the git install folder, I have created tasks for cloning the git project.
+> For the installdocker folder, I have created tasks for installation and written the variables in the vars folder.

+## Ansible Playbook

+> To automate the process, I have the playbook.yml, that runs the above roles.
+> Since roles are sudo processed, the commands in the playbooks access the permissions to the roles folder.

+## Test-Run
+> To run the application; ```docker compose up```
+> Run ```docker ps -a``` to verify the running cntainers
+>
+> Run ```vagrant provision``` to execute the playbook and run the vm
+> ```vagrant ssh ```into the vagrant